Your Furniture Plant Ran Out of an Edge Band Mid-Run Because the Spreadsheet Said You Had Plenty

 Exactly what you get

 Inventory that understands materials with rules, not just boxes with counts: raw materials tracked by lot, consumption linked to the configured orders that drive it, demand-driven reorder points, and expiry, allergen, and traceability handling for your Grand Rapids brewery or food line.
-It integrates tightly with your ERP, warehouse management system, and supply chain software, and feeds business intelligence dashboards for material cost and turns.
+It integrates tightly with your ERP, warehouse management system, and supply chain software, and feeds business intelligence (BI) dashboards for material cost and turns.

 How to choose a developer in Grand Rapids